 The projects selected in 2011 are:

-The Green Government Center is a Jackson initiative that is exploring retrofitting public spaces within about a half-mile radius of the state capitol building with green technologies.
+The Green Government Center is a Jackson initiative that is exploring retrofitting public spaces within a half-mile radius of the state capitol building with green technologies.
 These green technologies include solar-powered water fountains, indigenous and drought-tolerant landscaping, rain gardens for stormwater treatment, and permeable paving systems.
 The area includes the Farish Street Historic District, the city's oldest African-American community.
-Several major streets run through the area, including Congress Street, along which sits the state capitol, the city hall, the governor's mansion, and other sites of historical significance.
+Several major streets run through the area, including Congress Street, where the state capitol, the city hall, the governor's mansion, and other sites of historical significance are located.

 The city requested assistance from the Greening America's Capitals design team to develop design concepts that use green technologies and green infrastructure for Congress Street and two public parks along the street.
 The city wants Congress Street to be more bike- and pedestrian-friendly to better connect the civic buildings with adjacent neighborhoods and businesses.
 Another goal is for Congress Street to have a significant increase in street trees to provide more shade for pedestrians.
 The city hopes the design options for Congress Street can set an example of green development that can be used across the state.

-The city of Lincoln is planning to revitalize the South Capitol neighborhood—a primarily residential neighborhood directly south of the capitol—through improvements to the neighborhood's streets and alleys.
-The neighborhood currently has deteriorating housing and businesses, wide streets, no bicycle lanes, aging sanitary sewer and water mains, and lower per capita income than the rest of the city.
-The city will incorporate the Greening America's Capitals project into Mayor Chris Beutler's Stronger, Safer Neighborhood Initiative, which creates public-private partnerships to improve the quality of life in the neighborhood through ongoing community-building activities such as installing public art and sponsoring neighborhood-based, community-wide events.
+The city of Lincoln is revitalizing the South Capitol neighborhood—a primarily residential neighborhood directly south of the capitol—through improvements to the neighborhood's streets and alleys.
+The neighborhood currently has deteriorating housing and businesses, wide streets, no bicycle lanes, aging sanitary sewer and water mains, and lower per-capita income than the rest of the city.
+The city has incorporated the Greening America's Capitals project into Mayor Chris Beutler's Stronger, Safer Neighborhood Initiative, which creates public-private partnerships to improve the quality of life in the neighborhood through ongoing community-building activities such as installing public art and sponsoring neighborhood-based, community-wide events.

 The city asked for assistance to create design options for improvements to the Selma to Montgomery National Historic Trail as it passes through the freeway interchange area.
-The design team will explore how to increase shade, improve lighting, and reduce freeway noise for trail users.
-The city has also asked for assistance to expand its climate change response planning.
+The design team explored how to increase shade, improve lighting, and reduce freeway noise for trail users.
+The city also asked for assistance to expand its climate change response planning.
 Like much of the inland southeast, projected climate changes include higher ambient temperature, decreased annual rainfall, and fewer but more intense storms.
-The design team will look for opportunities to increase green space to absorb stormwater runoff and help reduce the ambient air temperature.
+The design team looked for opportunities to increase green space to absorb stormwater runoff and help reduce the ambient air temperature.

 Lower Grand Avenue is in Phoenix's core and adjacent to downtown and the state capitol.
-Recent developments along Lower Grand Avenue reveal an emerging, grassroots effort to revitalize the area.
-In 1998, a federally funded Weed and Seed project, which aimed to reduce violent crime by "weeding" out offenders and "seeding" community services, kick-started a partnership between city, federal, and state agencies, as well as the local faith community, residents, businesses, and nonprofits.
-This partnership has led to a 40 percent reduction in violent crime over the last 10 years.
+Recent developments along Lower Grand Avenue reveal an emerging grassroots effort to revitalize the area.
+In 1998, a federally funded Weed and Seed project, which aimed to reduce violent crime by "weeding" out offenders and "seeding" community services, Kick-started a partnership among city, federal, and state agencies, as well as the local faith community, residents, businesses, and nonprofits.
+This partnership has led to a 40-percent reduction in violent crime over the last 10 years.
 Artists have colonized the street, taking advantage of inexpensive vacant and underused warehouse and shop spaces.
 The area is now a focus of an annual art festival and monthly First Fridays art events.

-The city asked for assistance to improve the Lower Grand Avenue streetscape, making it more environmentally, pedestrian-, and bicycle-friendly while also maintaining the neighborhood's artistic character.
-The design team will explore options that use green infrastructure techniques suitable for arid climates to capture and treat stormwater runoff.
+The city asked for assistance to improve the Lower Grand Avenue streetscape, making it more environmentally, pedestrian–, and bicycle–friendly while also maintaining the neighborhood's artistic character.
+The design team explored options that use green infrastructure techniques suitable for arid climates to capture and treat stormwater runoff.
 In October 2013, the city's Streets Department removed two traffic lanes from Lower Grand Avenue and added bright green bike lanes, planters, and painted crosswalks to improve pedestrian safety.

 The Anacostia Metrorail station is on the east side of the Anacostia River, an area that Mayor Vincent Gray's administration has prioritized for improvements.
 The city expects this area to see significant increases in population and visitors due to development at the St. Elizabeth's West Campus (future home of the Department of Homeland Security), two mixed-income developments, and a proposed riverfront development at Poplar Point.
 This transit node will become an important asset in the community and the city.
 The city wants to improve the plaza at the Metrorail station and three intersections surrounding the station.
 Currently, the area lacks a distinctive character and, although it is next to the Anacostia River, it lacks pedestrian access to the river.
 The intersections surrounding the station are some of the city's most dangerous for pedestrians.

-The city is seeking design assistance with improving connections between the Metrorail station and nearby neighborhoods and schools, the Anacostia business district, and the Anacostia River.
-The design team's areas of focus will be safety concerns at the intersections, improved signage, increasing the overall permeability of the area to manage stormwater, and creating a strong community identity.
+The city requested design assistance to improve connections between the Metrorail station and nearby neighborhoods and schools, the Anacostia business district, and the Anacostia River.
+The design team focused on safety concerns at the intersections, improved signage, increasing the overall permeability of the area to manage stormwater, and creating a strong community identity.